 The purpose of the Texas High School Coastal Monitoring Program is to provide middle and high school students with a real-world learning experience outside the everyday classroom.
 The program provides not only hands-on education for students but also valuable data for coastal researchers and decision-makers.
-During the 2020-2021 academic year, Ball, Brazosport, High Island, Palacios, Port Aransas, Port Isabel and Van Vleck High Schools and Cunningham Middle School were not able to participate in data collection activities at their sites because of the COVID-19 pandemic.
-Bureau researchers visited the THSCMP monitoring sites to document changes that occurred during the academic year.
+During the 2021-2022 academic year, approximately 215 students from Ball, Brazosport, High Island, Palacios, Port Aransas, Port Isabel and Van Vleck High Schools and Cunningham Middle School collected data during 21 field trips.

-In the 24 years since the inception of the program, work by students participating in the THSCMP has been beneficial to Bureau researchers and coastal managers in several research projects.
+In the 25 years since the inception of the program, work by students participating in the THSCMP has been beneficial to Bureau researchers and coastal managers in several research projects.
 Analysis of the data has been used to investigate storm effects and monitor recovery; to measure impacts to the beach and dune system from beach nourishment, construction of jetties, and beach maintenance practices; and to verify shoreline positions for calculating change rates.
 Through this successful student research program, scientists, students, and the public continue to gain a better understanding of processes and shoreline change along the Texas coast.
+Historical and future measurements by the eight schools involved in the

-Future measurements by the eight schools involved in the THSCMP will show not only change through time at each location, but also highlights the geomorphic differences found along the Texas coast.
-Data collected from Bolivar Peninsula, Galveston Island, Follets Island, Quintana Beach, Matagorda Peninsula, Mustang Island, and North and South Padre Islands will help scientists better understand the relationships between coastal processes, beach morphology, and shoreline change at these locations.
+THSCMP show change through time at each location, but also highlights the geomorphic differences found along the Texas coast.
+Data collected from Bolivar Peninsula, Galveston Island, Follets Island, Quintana Beach, Matagorda Peninsula, Mustang Island, and North and South Padre Islands helps scientists better understand the relationships between coastal processes, beach morphology, and shoreline change at these locations.
 Coastal communities and managers-especially our partners at the Texas General Land Office, Texas Parks and Wildlife Department, and other coastal parks-benefit from having access to the beach monitoring data and analysis for use in public-policy and coastal-management decision-making.